Author: Dani Pettrey

 Publisher: Bethany House

-I received a complimentary copy of this book from the publisher.
+I received a complimentary copy of this title from the publisher.
 The views and opinions expressed within are my own.